wilfredinni/pysheetComments/2019/April/poetry_vscode_p1/projects-poetry-vscode-p1.md

 | `poetry remove [package-name]`    | Remove a package from a Virtual Environment.           |
 | `poetry remove -D [package-name]` | Remove a dev package from a Virtual Environment.       |

-In the second part, we will see more *Poetry* commands, add our Virtual Environment to *VSCode* and use the dev packages we installed to lint (Flake8), format (Black) and test (Pytest) our code inside the editor.
+In the [Second Part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-2), we will see more *Poetry* commands, add our Virtual Environment to *VSCode* and use the dev packages we installed to lint (Flake8), format (Black) and test (Pytest) our code inside the editor.
 Finally, in a third one, we will write and publish a sample library to *PyPI*.

 Any doubt or suggestion?
 Please leave a comment.